shingaridavesh/memoryandarchitecture/docs/index.md

 * What is DRAM?
 * Memory Organization
-* Basic Operation - Activate, Write, Read
+* Basic Operation - Activate, Write, Read, Precharge
 * CAS, RAS, WE